 >> LOP- blockchain solution aiming to establish a global marketplace for recycling credits.

-ISWA itself announced the establishment of the Triple-M initiative, which will be further developed to leverage methane mitigation opportunities, through the improvement of waste management systems, mostly in developing countri
+ISWA itself announced the establishment of the Triple-M initiative, which will be further developed to leverage methane mitigation opportunities, through the improvement of waste management systems, mostly in developing countries.

 (Ref: Picture-© DOERS - stock.adobe.com)